sourcegraph/lsif-node-action/README.md

-# Sourcegraph Node LSIF Indexer GitHub Action
+# Sourcegraph TypeScript LSIF Indexer GitHub Action

 This action generate LSIF data from TypeScript source code.
-See the [LSIF node indexer](https://github.com/sourcegraph/lsif-node) for more details.
+See the [LSIF TypeScript indexer](https://github.com/sourcegraph/lsif-node) for more details.

 ## Usage